 Blocked persons subject to the ordinary blocked periods include members of the Board of Directors, the Executive Committee, the PolyPeptide Management Committee as well as other individuals having access to inside information during these periods as identified by the CFO and General Counsel, in consultation with other members of management.
 The General Counsel maintains a list of the blocked persons, which is reviewed together with the CFO ahead of the commencement of each ordinary blocked period, and informs such individuals of their designation as a blocked person.
-Each blocked person must also deliver an acknowledgment of their designation as a blocked persons by e-mail of the applicable restrictions ahead of each ordinary blocked persons by e-mail of the applicable restrictions ahead of each ordinary blocked period.
+Each blocked person must also deliver an acknowledgment of their designation as a blocked person to the General Counsel.
+In addition, the General Counsel reminds all blocked persons by e-mail of the applicable restrictions ahead of each ordinary blackout period.